chrisying/pulsr/README.md

 - app.js - connected to graph.html (the meat of the code)

 Todo:
-- Make firebase calculate mean of last 10 seconds
+- Make firebase calculate sum of all user inputs
-- Create slider for user input
 - CSS